How Do You Fall Back Asleep? The Question That Changed How I Think About Sleep

 If that time consistently stayed long, it told me my system’s baseline wasn’t set right.

-3 Core Capacities That Make Sleep Reinitiation Automatic
+What Are 3 Capacities That Make Sleep Re-Initiation Automatic?

 Instead of another sleep hygiene checklist, here are a few of the core capacities that help with easier sleep reinitiation: